 MIM(Prisons) responds: We whole-heartedly accept this self-criticism from Pili based on this statement and eir principled work with the Republic of Aztlán.

 It is not unusual for us to encounter anger and frustration from our comrades inside.
 Our relationship is tenuous through the mail.
 Often comrades will question us because of this.
 We generally know more about them then they know about us.
 That is an imbalance that can encourage doubts.
 This is a good example of the psychological warfare that solitary confinement wages on the oppressed.
 It is not just about isolating individuals from others, it has broad and lasting impacts on the oppressed's ability to organize effectively.

 Advanced comrades should think about what a dividing line question is for them.
 This can help orientate you, and avoid subjectivism, when you find yourself questioning whether another group is an ally or not.
-See the article cited by Pili above for a discussion of cardinal principles and what Maoists should and shouldn't divide over.
+See the article cited by Pili above for a discussion of cardinal principles and what we believe Maoists should and shouldn't divide over.